 Not all fiber is equal, either.

 There are actually two types of fiber.
 Soluble and insoluble.
-The “net carb” formula treats them them same, stating that it’s okay to subtract ALL carbs from ALL fiber.
+The “net carb” formula treats them the same.
+It states that it’s okay to subtract ALL carbs from ALL fiber.

 However, your digestive system disagrees.

 Soluble fiber can and is digested by the body and does provide carb-based energy.
 It’s about half as “potent” as regular carbs.
 Therefore, you should subtract it at 50%, rather than 100%.
 (In other words, if something contains 10 grams of soluble fiber, you should subtract just HALF of those carbs).

 Insoluble fiber can safely be fully subtracted.
 Your body cannot digest it, and it provides no energy or calories.

 The tricky part is knowing which is which since the FDA does not require food makers to differentiate.
 The only way to know for sure is to google each of the ingredients that contain fiber and figure out how much is soluble versus insoluble.